impact-initiatives-research/rcm_apps/README.md

 - rcmviewer: a dashboard to view the research cycle matrix
 - submit4validation: the validation submission form

-# How to deploy a shiny app
+# How to deploy these shiny apps

 ## Set up Shiny and shinyapps.io access locally
 follow the first part of the [instructions for deploying shiny apps](https://shiny.rstudio.com/articles/shinyapps.html).
 The sections you need to complete are: